bootdotdev/blog/content/golang/connecting-to-rabbitmq-in-golang-easy.md

 )
 ```

-If you have any questions about the library or suggestions for improvement please open an issue on the Github project and let's talk about it!
+If you have any questions about the library or suggestions for improvement please open an issue on the GitHub project and let's talk about it!

 ## A note on stability